 - 4. Do I need a background check to buy a gun in Nevada?

-- 5. Do I need to register my guns in Nevada?
+- 5. Do I need to register my guns?

-Also see our overview of Nevada firearms crimes for more information on Nevada gun offenses.
+Also see our overview of firearms laws and crimes.

 No, you do not need a license to own or buy a gun in Nevada.2